chuckylee/Lab2/README.md

 |USB to TLL - RX |  BCM14 (TX)|
 |USB to TLL - TX |  BCM15 (RX)|

+## Usage
++ At the exercise 3, add this line: `import com.google.android.things.pio.Pwm` into the MainActivity.java
++ To use the pio-softpwm driver at the exercise 4, simply add the line below to build.gradle: `implementation com.leinardi.android.things:pio-softpwm:0.2` and add `import com.leinardi.android.things.pio.SoftPwm` into the MainActivity.java
++ With the exercise controlling the RGB LED by using PWM, if we use commom cattot, the lower the dutycycle, the brighter LED.
+By contrast, if we use commom anot, the higher the dutycycle, the brighter LED.

 ## MEMBERS

 + Trần Minh Đức - 1610800